Naomi Nagy

 Listen to these 4 great oral histories, prepared by the Endangered Language Alliance Toronto.

-I am creating an online pedagogical grammar of the endangered language Faetar, spoken in the village of Faeto, in southern Italy.
+With students in Faeto, we created an online pedagogical grammar of the endangered language Faetar, spoken in the village of Faeto, in southern Italy.
 This is a website for people who want to learn Faetar.
 It builds on the material described in Faetar, a reference grammar published in 2001 by Lincom Europa. (ordering information) and contains vocabulary and grammar lessons and activities, all supported by audio files so that you can hear every example and, in some case, watch videos of young people in Faeto speaking Faetar.
-Ongoing updates in 2019-20.
+Updates are needed, if someone wants to help!

 My research